 Participants with Grade 1 or 2 nausea, vomiting, or diarrhea may be treated symptomatically with hydration, oral antiemetic therapies or antiemetic suppositories at the discretion of the site investigator.
 The site investigator should order any clinically relevant laboratory analyses (per judgment of the IoR/designee).
-Participants should be reminded to take study drug with food.

-Participants with Grade ≥ 3 nausea, vomiting, or diarrhea, for which an alternative etiology is not established, must discontinue the study drug temporarily until grade 2 or lower and be treated symptomatically.
-Should condition(s) not improve to Grade ≤ 2 within 7 days, the IoR/designee should consult the PSRT for guidance on continuing the temporary discontinuation or progressing to permanent discontinuation of study drug.
+Participants with Grade $\geq 3$ nausea, vomiting, or diarrhea, for which an alternative etiology is not established, must discontinue the study drug temporarily until grade 2 or lower and be treated symptomatically.
+Should condition(s) not improve to Grade $\leq 2$ within 7 days, the IoR/designee should consult the PSRT for guidance on continuing the temporary discontinuation or progressing to permanent discontinuation of study drug.